bachinsky1/mailengine/README.md

 It should been ran as a remote service in Google cloud or as a local service, integrated to Katarina Manager, as a separated application.
 Or as a Windows Service.

-Application use a **Mail.dll** component https://www.limilabs.com/mail
+Application use a not free **Mail.dll** component https://www.limilabs.com/mail